How To Sell Your Coin Collection

 If you’re a coin collector, you already know what you have.
 Feel free to jump to “Step #2: Find the current market price for each coin.”

 If you’re a non-coin person, determining which coins you have can be done with a few simple resources.
+It is the first step toward finding the estimated value or potential value of your coins so that you can judge a fair offer.
 You could also get the collection appraised at a local coin shop, especially if you’re looking to sell via that method.

 Here are some great resources for beginners: